- Your Government

 Volunteers must be at least 14 years of age to volunteer individually and have a signed Volunteer Release Form with parent or legal guardian permission.
 Volunteers under the age of 14 MUST be accompanied by a parent or legal guardian.
 Anyone volunteering with the town must fill out the Volunteer Release Form when responding to a volunteer opportunity.

-If you are looking for a great way to get involved with the Town of Frederick, you can email our Events Manager to be added to the volunteer email list.
+If you are looking for a great way to get involved with the Town of Frederick, you can email our Events Team to be added to the volunteer email list.
 You'll receive an email whenever there are new opportunities to help out!

 Carbon Valley Volunteer Fair